Amy L. Lansky, PhD

 by Rajan Sankaran, Jan Scholten, Alize Timmerman, A.U.
 Ramakrishnan,

 Janet Snowdon, and Jeremy Sherr.
-Lansky began her practice as a homeopath
+Lansky practiced as a homeopath

 From 1998 through 2000, Lansky served as co-editor of The American